Nik-Golthi/Test-Blockchain-POA/README.md

 - Enter an amount of ETH in the "Amount" field.
 - Select "Send Transaction".

-7) Sending the transaction will prompt a dialog box with a "Check TX Status" box.
+7) Sending the transaction will prompt a dialog box at the bottom of the window that reads "Check TX Status".
 Click on "Check TX Status" to see the status and full details of the transaction.

 ##### Check TX Status
 ![check_tx_status](https://github.com/Nik-Golthi/Test-Blockchain-POA/blob/main/Screenshots/check_tx_status.png)